2022 Exploration: Notice of Intent to Apply Guide

 If your application is successful, this summary will be used for promotional purposes outside the research community to inform the government, media and members of the public who request information about research funded by the NFRF program.

-The Exploration stream review process includes a double-blind external review, where the external reviewers are not provided information that identifies the research team, and vice versa.
+The Exploration stream review process includes a double-anonymous external review.
+The external reviewers are not given information that identifies the research team, and vice versa.
 To ensure anonymity, do not include any identifying information about the team members (e.g., previous work, research groups, departments, institutions or organizations).

 List collaborators on the project.
 Collaborators do not need to create an account in the Portal.